 Iron Mountain’s Blueprint For A Successful Customer Marketing Strategy

-In a recent blog post, David Coates, Senior Customer Marketing Manager at Iron Mountain, explained the approach his company takes to customer marketing and how its customers and the company have benefited.
+In a previous blog post, David Coates, Director of Customer Marketing at Iron Mountain, explained the approach his company takes to customer marketing and how its customers and the company have benefited.

-In this post, David outlines the organizational framework needed to support an effective customer marketing strategy.
+In this post, David outlines the organizational framework he uses to support his effective customer marketing strategy.

 Listening to the voice of the customer

-- Continually formalize customer marketing and the process that supports it, but be open to off-the-cuff ideas.
+- Formalize customer marketing and the process that supports it, but be open to off-the-cuff ideas.

-- Look for ways to apply insights gleaned from a smaller subset of customers to your larger customer base.
+- Look for ways to apply insights gleaned from a smaller subset of customers to your entire customer base.